adarowski/adarowski.github.io/_posts/2016-02-24-retroactive-albums-of-the-year.markdown

 ### Other Notable Releases

-* **MGMT** — *Time To Pretend*
 * **Silversun Pickups** — *Pikul*

 This is the first year I don’t believe any record was on the typical “Album of the Year” level.
 I’ll pick one, but it won’t be on par with many records that missed out on the honor.
 Despite this caveat, Idlewild’s *Warnings/Promises* was a brilliant record.
 I have a surreal connection with the track “Too Long Awake.”
-The debut EPs by MGMT and Silversun Pickups were early signs of great things to come.
 There were a few albums that nearly made this list.
 The National, Death Cab for Cutie, The Decemberists, El Ten Eleven, and Doves got quite a bit of airplay from me, but not quite enough for a list like this.
 Half the people reading this will suggest Okkervil River’s *Black Sheep Boy*, but sadly that one passed me by and I never backtracked.

 ### 2005 Album of the Year